 15. Raise Fish in Ponds or Tanks

-Raise fish like tilapia or catfish in ponds or tanks for a sustainable protein source.
-Fish waste can also be used to fertilize plants in an aquaponics system.
+Raise fish like tilapia or catfish in controlled environments such as tanks or aquaponics systems for a sustainable protein source.
+Aquaponics allows you to use fish waste to fertilize plants, creating a mutually beneficial system.

 16. Forage for Wild Foods